Slight chc snow

 NW Ohio Railroad Preservation, Inc.

 Get a double dose of awesome autumn fun with a train ride and a pick-your-own pumpkin treat.
-Train departs every 15 minutes to the pumpkin patch. $2 for adults, $1 for children 12 and under.
+Train departs every 15 minutes to the pumpkin patch.

 The Old Road Dinner Train, Blissfield